UAlbanyLibraries/ETD-Workflow/README.md

 ### Overview

 This repo includes classes for creating and managing preservation packages for UAlbany's Electronic Theses and Dissertations.
-Also includes are some basic scripts for development and informal testing.
+Also includes are some basic scripts for development and testing.

 There are two types of preservation packages.
 Both packages are Bagit "bags" utilizing [Bagit-python](https://github.com/LibraryOfCongress/bagit-python).

 * SubmissionInformationPackage (SIP)

 	This is created when the zipped ETD from ProQuest is ingested.
 It parses the included XML to put the metadata we need in bag-info.txt for later use.
 Derivative packages are created from the SIP for cataloging and ingest into the Institutional Repository (IR)
 * ArchivalInformationPackage (AIP)

 	This replaces the corresponding SIP after cataloging and ingest into the IR.
 It includes all relevant identifiers and URLs created during cataloging and ingest into the IR.
-The AIP is the package that is pererved long term.
+The AIP is the package that is preserved long term.

+The workflow also preserves the original ProQuest packages along with SIPs unless the final AIP is created.

 ### Basic Use